iyyel/bloqqer-backend/README.md

 ## License
-Distributed under the ??
-License.
+Distributed under the MIT License.
 See [LICENSE.md](LICENSE.md) for more information.